williamx98/technical_interview_questions_solutions/Matrices, Arrays, Strings and Integers/Robot Return to Origin.md

 ##### Constraints:

 ### Explanation:
-TLDR: All we care about is the over direction change which can be tracked with two variables defining the axis we can move in.
+TLDR: All we care about is the overall direction change which can be tracked with two variables defining the axis we can move in.

 ### Notes:

-## Solution With Comments:
+## Solution:
 ```Python
 class Solution(object):
     def judgeCircle(self, moves):